 Their resources are much better equipped to endure the hurricane and emerge stronger than before.
 In the meantime, don’t write off the slackers in the virtual environment.
 In times of crisis, creativity flourishes, and the implementation of sound ideas may catapult any company to new heights.

-Businesses that rely solely on their today’s digital capabilities risk being overtaken by those who invest to modernize their systems in anticipation of a post-pandemic world that looks distinctive from the one that existed before the coronavirus outbreak.
+Businesses that rely solely on today’s digital capabilities risk being overtaken by those who invest to modernize their systems in anticipation of a post-pandemic world that looks distinctive from the one that existed before the coronavirus outbreak.

 Focus: The Digital Edge